sepiggy/tcpl-kr/README.md

 2. Since an argument of a function call is an expression, type conversion also takes place when arguments are passed to functions.

 ### 2.8 Increment and Decrement Operators
+1. C provides six operators for bit manipulation; these may only be applied to integral operands, that is, char, short, int, and long, whether signed or unsigned.
+    - `&` bitwise AND
+    - `|` bitwise inclusive OR
+    - `^` bitwise exclusive OR
+    - `<<` left shift
+    - `>>` right shift
+    - `~` one's complement(unary)

+### 2.9 Bitwise Operators

+### 2.10 Assignment Operators and Expressions
+1. We have already seen that the assignment statement has a value and can occur in expressions; the most common example is
+    ```cpp
+    while ((c = getchar()) != EOF)
+    ```
+    In all such expressions, the type of an assignment expression is the type of its left operand, and the value is the value after the assignment.

+### 2.11 Conditional Expressions
+1. In the expression `expr1 ? expr2 : expr3`, the expression expr 1 is evaluated first.
+If it is non-zero (true), then the expression expr 2 is evaluated, and that is the value of the conditional expression.
+Otherwise expr 3 is evaluated, and that is the value.
+Only one of expr 2 and expr 3 is evaluated.

+### 2.12 Precedence and Order of Evaluation
+1. Function calls, nested assignment statements, and increment and decrement operators cause `side effects` - some variable is changed as a by-product of the evaluation of an expression.

+2. The moral is that writing code that depends on order of evaluation is a bad programming practice in any language.
+Naturally, it is necessary to know what things to avoid, but if you don't know how they are done on various machines, you won't be tempted to take advantage of a particular implementation.

+## 3. Control Flow
+### 3.1 Statements and Blocks